The cohomology rings of homogeneous spaces: Completing the proof of Proposition

-We only give a sketch of the proof.
-The computation is elementary, but somewhat lengthy because of the many cases to consider.
-In each case, we indicate whether the corresponding terms cancel against other terms or contribute to the final result.
-The notation ``\textbf{X}~\(\to\)~\textbf{Y}'' means that the terms~\textbf{X} cancel with or result in the terms~\textbf{Y}.
+Below is a list all terms that appear in the computation.
+In each case, we indicate whether the corresponding terms cancel against other terms or pair with terms on the other side of the equation.
+The notation ``\textbf{X}~\(\to\)~\textbf{Y}'' means that the terms~\textbf{X} cancel or pair with the terms~\textbf{Y}.

-We say that a term is split at position~\(m\) if it is split between the \(m\)-th and the \((m+1)\)-st argument.
-Similarly, two arguments are multiplied at position~\(m\) if the arguments at positions~\(m\) and~\(m+1\) are multiplied.

 \medbreak

 \textbf{Terms produced by~\(d(h_{(n)})\)}